jzelenjak/SoftwareEngineeringMethods/microservices/hiring-procedure/docs/API-document.md

 GET  /api/hiring-procedure/get-applications?userId=<...>
 ```

 Endpoint for retrieving all applications of a specific user.
 The body of the request should contain the JWT of the user's session.
+Only users with **lecturer** or **admin** permissions have access.
+The same applies for users that have the **same** ID as the ID that is specified in the request.
+Endpoint for retrieving all applications of a specific user.
+The body of the request should contain the JWT of the user's session.
 Only users with **teaches** or **admin** permissions have access.
 The same applies for users that have the **same** ID as the ID that is specified in the request.

 | Query parameter | Value                                             |